weijen0330/supermarket/README.md

 section, he or she can view the weekly special.
 It demonstrates the value of Raphael because a supermarket's layout can differ from store to store, but with Raphael, it can be easily mapped out.

 **How should someone run your example?
-If you have hosted version of your example, provide a link to it, but also tell us anything we need to know in order to get the example working on our own machines.
-If your example requires the installation of tools or frameworks, explain how to do the install and provide links to any download sites.
+If you have hosted version of your example, provide a link to it, but also tell us anything we need to know in order to get the example working on our own machines.If your example requires the installation of tools or frameworks, explain how to do the install and provide links to any download sites.
 If your example requires the execution of commands in the terminal, note those here.
-If it requires a local web server in order to work, note that.
-If it requires an account on some web service and corresponding keys, provide a link to the service and explain how to configure the keys.**
+If it requires a local web server in order to work, note that.If it requires an account on some web service and corresponding keys, provide a link to the service and explain how to configure the keys.**
 You don't need anything extra to get my example working.
 When you create your own Raphael project, to have it run on your own machine is simple, just include raphael.js into your HTML in a script tag.